 ADSHE is the only professional body that specifically and exclusively addresses the Higher Education context.
-Membership open to Specialist 1:1 Tutors, Assessors, Assistive Technology Trainers, Needs Assessors, managers, co-ordinators of disability services, and other interested parties.
+Membership open to Specialist 1:1 Tutors, Assessors, Assistive Technology Trainers, Needs Assessors, managers, co-ordinators of disability services, and other interested parties, including students.

 - Low membership fees

-- Free-to-attend Regional Group meetings, many of which offer regular opportunities to gain ADSHE Accredited CPD as part of the membership fee
+- Access to Regional Group meetings, many of which offer regular opportunities to gain ADSHE Accredited CPD as part of the membership fee

 - Preferential member-only rates for public liability and professional indemnity insurance through Towergate Insurance